AllegoYuanPaolo/SampleCodesForCOBOL/README.md

 			  ...
 			  RECORD KEY IS memberName
 			  ALTERNATE KEY IS nickname
-			  ALTERNATE KEY IS age WITH DUPLICATES
+			  ALTERNATE KEY IS age WITH DUPLICATES *> Only for example, not present in the code ...
-			  ...
 		  ```